mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 The secrets contain the X.509 key and certificate.
 One key/certificate pair is used for all members of the replica set/shard/mongos pool, therefore a Subject Alternate Name (SAN) entry must exist for each member of the replica set/shard/mongos.
 The SANs will be in the form of:

 #### Shard Members

 The SAN FQDN for each shard member is as follows:
 **\<clusterName\>-\<X\>-<Y>.\<clusterName\>-svc.\<namespace\>.svc.cluster.local**

 Where `<clusterName>` is the `clusterName` in the `values.yaml` for your deployment and `<X>` is the 0-based number of the shard and `<Y>` is the 0-based number of the shard member.

-The certificates must include the name of FQDN external to Kubernetes as a Subject Alternate Name (SAN) if external access is required.
+The certificate must include the name of FQDN external to Kubernetes as a Subject Alternate Name (SAN) if external access is required (`sharding.extAccess.enabled` set to `true`), plus an FQDN for each shard member for each domain set via `sharding.extAccess.externalDomains`.

 The secrets must be named as follows: